GerHobbelt/owemdjee/README.md

   * Portable Any-Map: PBM (P4), 8-bit PGM (P5), PPM (P6), PAM (P7)

 - **GraphicsMagick** [📁](./GraphicsMagick) [🌐](https://github.com/GerHobbelt/graphicsmagick) -- provides a comprehensive collection of utilities, programming interfaces, and GUIs, to support file format conversion, image processing, and 2D vector rendering.
 GraphicsMagick is originally based on ImageMagick from ImageMagick Studio (which was originally written by John Cristy at Dupont).
 The goal of GraphicsMagick is to provide the highest quality product possible while encouraging open and active participation from all interested developers.
+- **guetzli** [📁](./guetzli) [🌐](https://github.com/GerHobbelt/guetzli) -- a JPEG encoder that aims for excellent compression density at high visual quality.
+Guetzli-generated images are typically 20-30% smaller than images of equivalent quality generated by libjpeg.
+Guetzli generates only sequential (nonprogressive) JPEGs due to faster decompression speeds they offer.
+- **hsluv-c** [📁](./hsluv-c) [🌐](https://github.com/GerHobbelt/hsluv-c) -- HSLuv (revision 4) is a human-friendly alternative to HSL.
+HSLuv is very similar to CIELUV, a color space designed for perceptual uniformity based on human experiments.
+When accessed by polar coordinates, it becomes functionally similar to HSL with a single problem: its chroma component doesn't fit into a specific range.
+HSLuv extends CIELUV with a new saturation component that allows you to span all the available chroma as a neat percentage.
 - **ImageMagick** [📁](./ImageMagick) [🌐](https://github.com/GerHobbelt/ImageMagick) -- [ImageMagick®](https://imagemagick.org/) can create, edit, compose, or convert digital images.
 It can read and write images in a variety of formats (over 200) including PNG, JPEG, GIF, WebP, HEIC, SVG, PDF, DPX, EXR, and TIFF.
 ImageMagick can resize, flip, mirror, rotate, distort, shear and transform images, adjust image colors, apply various special effects, or draw text, lines, polygons, ellipses, and Bézier curves.
 - **jasper** [📁](./jasper) [🌐](https://github.com/GerHobbelt/jasper) -- JasPer Image Processing/Coding Tool Kit
 - **lcms2** [📁](../../thirdparty/lcms2) [🌐](https://github.com/GerHobbelt/thirdparty-lcms2) -- `lcms2mt` is a thread-safe fork of `lcms` (a.k.a.
 Little CMS).
 Little CMS intends to be a small-footprint color management engine, with special focus on accuracy and performance.
 It uses the International Color Consortium standard (ICC), which is the modern standard when regarding to color management.
 The ICC specification is widely used and is referred to in many International and other de-facto standards.
 It was approved as an International Standard, ISO 15076-1, in 2005.
 Little CMS is a **full implementation** of ICC specification 4.3, it fully supports all kind of V2 and V4 profiles, including abstract, devicelink and named color profiles.